ukb-dt/os/index.md

 It’s a clean septachord of being — the jazz of ontology.

 ## Reappraised
-Perfect — here’s a cleaned-up, fully aligned septad with your Ethos correctly framed as the derivative of the referent context (E_{\bar{x}}) and the triad nested into Mythos.
+Perfect — here’s a cleaned-up, fully aligned septad with your Ethos correctly framed as the derivative of the referent context $E_{\bar{x}}$ and the triad nested into Mythos.
 I’ve kept the calculus, the mythic registers, and the musical/structural sense intact:

 ---